punitarani/slash-fullstack/NOTES.md

 ## Future Work

-Here's a brief "Future Work" section based on your requirements:

-## Future Work

 - More flexible triggers
   - Expand trigger options to accommodate diverse user needs and complex financial scenarios.
   - Maybe natural language so a user can say "Transfer on the first of every month at 12pm" and it is translated into the correct format.